guanroger/guanroger/README.md

 - 🔭 **Enthusiast in Computer Graphics, Game Design, and Animation**
 - 🌱 Exploring advanced 3D Modeling and Animation techniques with tools like Blender, Maya, and other industry standards.
-- 🎨 Passionate about blending technical expertise with creativity to bring artistic and visual projects to life through computer science.
+- 🎨 Passionate about blending technical skills with creativity to bring artistic and visual projects to life through computer science.
 - 🖥️ Skilled in programming, with a focus on creating visually compelling applications.
 - ⚡ Aspiring to become a top-tier specialist in the Computer Graphics, Game Development, or Visual Effect industries.
 - 😄 **Fun Fact**: I love movies and animations!
 Feel free to DM me to chat about anything related.